FLAME: Taming Backdoors in Federated Learning (Extended Version 1)

-\textbf{Model Alignment.} Using the same attack parameter values, i.e., \pdr or $\alpha$ (cf. \sect\ref{sec:existing-attacks}), for all malicious clients can result in a gap between poisoned and benign models that can be separated by \ModelFiltering.
+\textbf{Model Alignment.} Using the same attack parameter values, i.e., \pdr (cf. \sect\ref{sec:existing-attacks}), for all malicious clients can result in high distances between benign and poisoned models.
+Those high distances can be illustrated as a gap between poisoned and benign models, s.t. the clustering can separate them.
 Therefore, a sophisticated adversary can generate models that bridge the gap between them such that they are merged to the same cluster in our clustering.
-We evaluate this attack on the \iotTraffic\xspace dataset for $ K' = 80 $ malicious clients and $ K=200 $ clients in total.
+We evaluate this attack on the \iotTraffic\xspace dataset for $ k = 80 $ malicious clients and $ n=200 $ clients in total.
 To remove the gap, each malicious client is assigned a random amount of malicious data, i.e., a random \pdr ranging from $5\%$ to $20\%$.
-Tab. \ref{tab:adaptive:briding} shows the effectiveness of \ourname against such attacks.
-Although \ourname cannot cluster the malicious clients well ($\tpr = 5.68\%$), it still mitigates the attack successfully (\ba reduces from $100\%$ to $0\%$).
-This can be explained by the fact that when the adversary tunes malicious updates to be close to the benign ones, the attack's impact is reduced and consequently averaged out by \ModelAveraging.
+As Tab. \ref{tab:adaptive:briding} shows, \revisionChanged{when we apply model filtering only, our clustering component cannot identify the malicious clients well ($\tpr = 0\%$), resulting in $BA = 100\%$.
+However, when we apply \ourname, \minorRevision{\addressedComment{E4} although $\tpr$ remains low ($5.68\%$)}, \ourname still mitigates the attack successfully (\ba reduces from $100\%$ to $0\%$).
+This can be explained by the fact that when the adversary \adversaryClient\xspace tunes malicious updates to be close to the benign ones, the attack's impact is reduced and consequently averaged out by our noising component.}{}

-\textbf{Model Obfuscation.} The adversary can add noise to the poisoned models to make them difficult to detect.
+\textbf{Model Obfuscation.} \adversaryClient\xspace can add noise to the poisoned models to make them difficult to detect.
 However, our evaluation of such an attack on the \iotTraffic\xspace dataset shows that this strategy is not effective.
 We evaluate different noise levels to determine a suitable standard deviation for the noise.
-Thereby, we observe that a noise level of $0.034$ causes the models' Cosine distances in clustering to change without significantly impacting \ba.
-However, \ourname can still efficiently defend this attack: \ba remains at $ 0\% $ and \ma at 100\%.
+Thereby, we observe that a noise level of $0.034$ causes the models' cosine distances in clustering to change without significantly impacting \ba.
+However, \ourname can still efficiently defend this attack: \ba remains at $ 0\% $ and \ma at~100\%. \revisionChanged{